pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 If you do want local access, then clone the repo locally first before selecting "Remote Containers: Open Folder In Container".

+If you find something is broken because a utility is missing in the container, submit a PR with the appropriate build command inserted in the Dockerfile.
+Care has been taken to document what each step does, so please read the in-line documentation in the Dockerfile carefully.

 Manual Setup
 ~~~~~~~~~~~~